cassini1010/documentations/docs/Python/pytest.md

         fl.write("Dustin")
 ```

-By running `pytest --basetemp=TEMP` creates a base temp directory in the project directory itself and below folder structure is created.
+Running `pytest --basetemp=TEMP` creates a base temporary directory in the project directory, resulting in the following folder structure:

 ```shell
 C:.